dnolter959/autodiff/docs/milestone1.md

 ## How to Use AutoDiff

 The package will include a module for an AutoDiff class that utilizes the core data structure, the DualNumber objects.
 The user will interact with the AutoDiff module, without needing to interact with the DualNumber class.
 As such, user should import the AutoDiff module.
-The user will initialize an AutoDiff object with a list of strings representing a vector function $\mathbf{f}$, and an associated `value` at which to evlauate.
+The user will initialize an AutoDiff object with a list of strings representing a vector function $\mathbf{f}$, and an associated `value` at which to evalauate.
 The user can then evaluate either a derivative, gradient, or Jacobian.
 For example:

 ```python
 f = "sin(x1)"